 The following is a list of common equipment used after a joint replacement.
-Your therapists will assist you in evaluating the type of equipment you will need following your surgery.
 Equipment recommendations are based on the individual needs of each patient.
 Case Management Services can assist you in ordering equipment during your hospital stay.

-- Ice Machine
+- Ice Machine or Ice Packs

 - Front-Wheeled Walker/Crutches/Cane

-- Raised toilet seat/Bedside commode
+- Raised toilet seat/Bedside commode not required but may make recovery easier